Updated August 8, 2025

 NOTE: you can now follow the discussion below with a free planetarium program called Stellarium.
 To access the web version, go to https://stellarium-web.org/ and allow it to access your location to provide you with an accurate simulation of your nighttime sky.
 Experiment with it to learn more about the constellations mentioned below, and more.

-Altair is relatively high in the east southeast after dark.
+Also in the the evening sky: Altair is high in the southeast after dark.
 Just about it, by about one degree, is Tarazed.
 At magnitude +2.7, it is considerably dimmer than Altair, at+0.7 magnitude.
 Altair is nearby as far as cosmic distances are concerned.
 It sits at 17 light years distance.
 Tarazed is an orange giant star, 170 times as luminous as Altair, but much further away at 380 light years distance.
 Altair is a little over 10 times as luminous as our own Sun.

 The rest of the Summer Triangle continues to rise higher with each passing evening.
-Vega leads the way, being high in the east northeast at nightfall; this is followed by Deneb below and left of Vega.
-Around one hour after sunset (at middle northern latitudes), the equally bright stars of Vega and Arcturus, are at equal heights above their respective horizons: Arcturus high in the Southwest, and Vega high in the east.
+Vega leads the way, being very high in the east at nightfall; this is followed by Deneb below and left of Vega.
+As one looks at the Summer Triangle, one may notice a forth star to the right that turns the triangle into a diamond.
+This is the medium-bright star Rasalhague, in the neighboring constellation Hercules.

 ————————————————————————